Your laid-back island getaway

 Where to stay by Koh Lanta’s northern beaches

-The best hotels at Khlong Dao:
+The best hotels at Klong Dao:

 - Value for money: Lanta Garden Home – Affordable option with air conditioning, wifi and a private terrace.